Alipsa/gade/README.md

 Apache 2.0 license.

 ###  com.github.jsqlparser:jsqlparser
 Used to validate and analyse SQL code.
 Apache Software License, Version 2.0.

-### org.apache.maven.shared:maven-invoker,maven-shared-utils
+### org.apache.maven:maven-artifact
-Used to run maven (run pom.xml files).
+Used to do semantic version comparisons.
 Apache Software License, Version 2.0.

 ### org.eclipse.jgit:org.eclipse.jgit
 Used to provide git support.
 Eclipse Distribution License v1.0

+### se.alipsa.groovy:data-utils
+Makes it possible to load jdbc drivers without having to resort to the system classloader.
+MIT license.

-### io.github.classgraph:classgraph
+### se.alipsa.groovy:gmd
-Very fast class and module loader scanning library.
-Used for autocompletion among other things.
+Provides support for processing Groovy Markdown (gmd).
-MIT License
+MIT license.

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features